SquadFM/Squad-Field-Manual/README.md

 * Smokes - Smoke Grenades
 * SNAFU - (a variant of FUBAR) = Situation Normal, All F***ed Up
 * Snipes - Sniper
+* Soft contact = I see an enemy but nothing's happened yet.
+No one is shooting.
+(Hard contact = I see an enemy and they're shooting at me.)
 * Soft Flank - Flanking the enemy but with easy access to an escape back to your own team.
 * SP - Spawn Point
 * SP - Single Player